TryGhost/Ghost/README.md

 Once you have the Ghost server up and running, you should be able to navigate to `http://localhost:2368/ghost/` from a web browser, where you will be prompted for a login.

 1. Click on the "register new user" link
-2. Enter your user details (careful here: There is no password reset yet!)
+2. Enter your user details
 3. Return to the login screen and use those details to log in.

 Note - this is still very alpha.
 Not everything works yet.